danwerner21/6x0x-DOS65/README.md

  Also, to utilize floppy drives with DOS/65 the CPU must be running at 2Mhz or better.

-### Building the system
-See the Retrobrew computers Wiki [here](https://retrobrewcomputers.org/doku.php?id=boards:sbc:6x0x-atx-6u:start) for instructions on how to construct the 6x0x PCB.
+For the other platforms, see the appropriate hardware documendation

 ### BRINGING UP THE SYSTEM
 #### Program the rom image on to EPROM or EEPROM from the bin folder in this repo
-The default build ROM.HEX file can be programmed into your selected ROM chip type and should provide sane defaults for the 6x0x SBC.
+The default build ROM.HEX file in the bin folders for each system can be programmed into your selected ROM chip type and should provide sane defaults.

 See the "Building a Custom ROM Image" section for details on what configuration options are available and how to build a custom ROM image.

 Selection and use of a suitable EPROM programmer is required and beyond the scope of this document.